sdicgdev/svg-icon-guidelines/README.md

+*this is a work in progress*

-# Using SVG icons the smart way
+# Using SVG Icons the Smart Way
 The #1 reason we should switch to SVG icons is so we can avoid any browser-specific font-rendering issues without having to apply a bunch of hacky anti-aliasing and normalizing nonsense.
 SVG is not subject to any font-related hacks or effects.
 We don't have to worry about weird character mapping issues either.
 Yay!

 ##Not your Fathers' SVG